 Workers’ compensation is a complicated system, with many regulations and stipulations an injured employee must navigate through before receiving benefits.
 Understanding how the system works, including which injuries qualify for workers’ comp and how to apply for benefits, can help employees protect their rights under South Carolina law.
 Here are five frequently asked questions the accident attorneys at HawkLaw receive from Charleston workers, and our answers:

-My workplace accident left me permanently disabled.
-Now what?
-If a workplace accident leaves you with “permanent and total” disability, workers’ compensation in SC entitles you to lifetime medical benefits and 500 weeks of wage benefits.
+If a workplace accident leaves you with “permanent and total” disability, workers’ compensation in South Carolina entitles you to lifetime medical benefits and 500 weeks of wage benefits.

 Attempting to file a complex workers’ compensation claim without the help of a legal professional can lead to missed deadlines, denied applications, and failure to receive the benefits you need for recovery.
 Protect your rights as an injured American worker by retaining a Charleston workers’ compensation lawyer during the filing process.

-There are some instances when companies contest liability for a workers’ compensation claim.
+There are some instances when companies contest liability for a workers’ compensation claim, and these injury cases can get complex.
 A company may allege the injured worker was not performing job-related tasks at the time of injury or that his/her own negligence contributed to the accident.
-In these situations, a legal advocate in Charleston can help.
+In these situations, a legal advocate in Charleston, SC, can help.
 If you know you should be eligible to receive workers’ compensation benefits, do not let bureaucracy get in your way.
-Hire an attorney in Charleston to represent you.
+Hire a personal injury lawyer in Charleston, SC, to represent you.

-An attorney can level the playing field between you and your employer during a dispute and increase your chances of a satisfactory outcome.
-If you are dealing with a complicated workers’ compensation claim for yourself or the on-the-job wrongful death of a loved one, please contact HawkLaw.
-We can help you understand your rights during a free consultation.
-Call us in Mount Pleasant today!
-843-737-9356
+A workers’ compensation attorney can level the playing field between you and your employer during a dispute and increase your chances of a satisfactory outcome.
+If you are dealing with a complicated workers’ compensation claim for yourself or the on-the-job wrongful death of a loved one, please contact a Charleston, SC, workers’ compensation attorney at HawkLaw.